-Grove City College will not retaliate against any person because that individual has requested or received a reasonable accommodation in College housing, including a request for an Emotional Support Animal.
+Grove City College will not retaliate against any person because that individual has requested or received a reasonable accommodation in College housing, including a request for access for a Service Animal.

 Any student who feels they have been discriminated against, on grounds of their disability may file a grievance through the College's grievance procedure.